 In the ordinary course of business, we enter into offer letters with our executive officers.
 We have also entered into indemnification agreements with each of our directors and officers.
 The indemnification agreements and our certificate of incorporation and bylaws require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.
-In 2020, Tesla entered into an agreement with Elon Musk relating to the indemnification of directors and officers for an interim period of 90 days pursuant to which Tesla paid Mr. Musk an aggregate \$3 million, as described in "Corporate Governance-Director Independence."
+In relation to our CEO's exercise of stock options and sale of common stock from the 2012 CEO Performance Award, Tesla withheld the appropriate amount of taxes.
+However, given the significant amounts involved, our CEO entered into an indemnification agreement with us in November 2021 to indemnify the Company for additional taxes owed, if any.